Configuring Oracle databases

 grant alter session, create cluster, create database link, create sequence, create session, create synonym, create table, create view, create procedure, create trigger, query rewrite to ARole_arsys;

-- Consult your Oracle DB administrator to understand the architectural changes in Oracle 12c.
-For more information, refer to Oracle documentation.
+- Understand the Oracle architecture change in 12c.
+Please consult you Oracle DB administrator for architectural changes in Oracle 12c.
+For more information refer to the Oracle documentation.

 - The following options are available when you choose to use the Oracle 12c database: